Ansh-Kumar/PythonModules/README.md

 # Modules

 This module will hold all basic computer science functions.
-It could be user added.
+Help from the community is much appreciated!

+# Table of Contents
+Docs
+Sorting